 - Solution: Stockpile food, water, medicine for humans and livestock, provide adequate shelter for animals, maintain surplus of fuel for heating systems.
-Consider snow-capable vehicle if in blizzard prone areas.
+Consider a snow-capable vehicle if in blizzard-prone areas.

 To make matters worse they often have high winds accompanying them.
 The combination of freezing or sub-zero temperatures and tremendous snowfall will lead to primary and secondary effects that will put your survival skills to the test.

 First, travel and even moving around outside will be made extremely difficult and dangerous, potentially impossible.